- Yumiko Ohara , Ph.D.

 Linguistics is the scientific study of language, examining it both as an abstract system and in its psychological and sociocultural contexts.
 Linguistics focuses on how the human mind structures, processes, and acquires language and on how language is an integral part of the cultural patterns of human interaction.
 With the central role played by language in the social world, linguistics is situated at the intellectual intersection of the humanities and the sciences, including the social, biological, and behavioral sciences.
 Accordingly, students receive broad training that cuts across and breaks down traditional boundaries between disciplines.

-- Identify structural and cultural features of languages relevant in the Hawaiʻi Pan Pacific such as Hawaiian, Japanese, Chinese, English, and Hawaiʻi Creole English.
+- Participate in linguistic field research focusing on languages relevant in the Hawaiʻi Pan Pacific such as Hawaiian, Japanese, Chinese, English, and Hawaiʻi Creole.

-- Explain the relationship among language, culture, and society and critically evaluate how language plays a central role in social and political issues such as gender and racial discrimination, immigration attitudes and laws, and educational policies.
+- Explain the relationship among language, culture, and society and critically evaluate how language plays a central role in social and political issues such as gender and racial discrimination, immigration attitudes and laws, educational policies, and language revitalization movements.

 - Locate and utilize reliable scholarly information in academic journals and books as a part of engaging in academic linguistic research and write a cohesive research paper of approximately four thousands words on a pertinent linguistic topic that is organized succinctly with at least an introduction, body, and conclusion and that includes foot/endnotes and citations.

 - Employ audiovisual materials and appropriate technology such as PowerPoint as part of a succinctly organized fifteen-minute presentation of linguistic research findings to an audience.